jisselle/.NET-QR-Code-Survey-Management-System/README.md

 # .NET-Survey-Management-System

 **Overview**
 The Survey Web Application is a versatile platform developed in C# to simplify the process of creating, managing, and conducting surveys or events.
-The application features a QR code generator, allowing users to easily share survey links, a user-friendly dashboard for employees, and public-facing survey pages for participants.
+The application features a QR code generator, allowing administrators and supervisors to easily share survey links, a user-friendly dashboard for employees, and public-facing survey and splash pages for participants.

 **Features**
 - **QR Code Generator**:
 Create QR codes for survey or event links.
 Dynamic QR codes that can be updated with new survey links.
 - **Survey and Event Page Creation**:
-Intuitive interface to create and customize survey or event pages.
+For administration and supervisor use.
+Intuitive interface to create and customize survey or events.
 Add questions, options, and customize the look and feel.
-- **Public-Facing Surveys**:
+- **Public-Facing or Private Surveys**:
-Generate unique URLs for public access to surveys.
+The application generate unique URLs for public access to surveys if they are marked as public by admin.
+If private they will require users to register to an account to participate in survey.
 Participants can easily access and complete surveys using these URLs.
+- **Public-Facing Events**:
+The application will route the QR code to the destination URL set by administration at event creation.
+This will route the user to the public events splash page, and then to destination url.
 - **Employee Dashboard**:
 Secure login for employees.
 Dashboard displaying survey responses, analytics, and management tools.